-Which TP-Link Deco mesh router is right for your network?
+TP-Link Deco M9 Plus vs. Deco M5: Which mesh router system should you buy?

 Big on value

 Punching well above its weight in performance, the TP-Link Deco M5 surprises with its snappy AC1300 Wi-Fi speeds and mesh capabilities.
-The small package and expandability with other Deco products makes it a great starter for your mesh network.
+The small package and expandability with other Deco products make it a great starter for your mesh network.
+The Deco M5 is also a great choice to expand an existing Deco mesh.

 - Small footprint

-- 2 gigabit Ethernet ports
+- Two gigabit Ethernet ports

-Sitting a bit taller and a couple centimeters wider, the TP-Link Deco M9 Plus looks nearly identical to the Deco M5.
-They pack similar capabilities as well, though, the Deco M9 Plus has several technical advantages.
-It has more Wi-Fi bands allowing for a higher top speed and a better quality backhaul.
-It also has a built in ZigBee hub to control compatible smart home equipment.
-With networks needing more speed all the time, the Deco M9 Plus offers the better overall package for a future-proof mesh network.
+Although it sits a bit taller and less than half an inch wider than the Deco M5, the TP-Link Deco M9 Plus looks nearly identical to its smaller sibling.
+They pack similar capabilities as well, though the Deco M9 Plus has several technical advantages.
+It has an extra 5GHz Wi-Fi band allowing a higher top speed and a better quality backhaul.
+It also has a built-in Zigbee hub to control compatible smart home equipment.
+When it comes down to it, the extra power of the Deco M9 Plus will keep up much better with multiple devices making it a strong pick for families or shared homes.
+With that said, here are more details we found when pitting the TP-link Deco M9 Plus vs. M5 so you can make an informed decision.

-Coverage and speed
+TP-Link Deco M9 Plus vs. Deco M5: Coverage and speed

-With a very competitive price for its feature set, the Deco M5 brings all the essentials in a small package.
-The Deco M9 Plus takes the lead when it comes to the its larger coverage area at 4,500 sq ft with two units compared to the 3,800 sq ft covered by the Deco M5.
-Of course, every house will be different depending on building materials and layout.
-A weak spot in the house can be covered by the addition of any Deco router, so a Deco M5 could be added to a Deco M9 Plus setup for a little more coverage.
+The Deco M5 packs all the essentials into a small package with a very competitive price for its feature set.
+The Deco M9 Plus takes the lead when it comes to its larger coverage area at 2,500 square feet per unit compared to the 2,000 square feet covered by the Deco M5.
+Keep in mind that there will be some overlap necessary when building your mesh.
+Of course, every house will be different depending on building materials and layout, and it's worth considering if you will even benefit from moving to a mesh setup.
+You can cover any weak spots in the house with either set by adding any of the Wi-Fi 5 Deco routers so that a Deco M5 paired with a Deco M9 Plus setup rounds out your coverage.

 |Deco M9 Plus